100 Notable alumni of

 -

 Albion Winegar Tourgée was an American soldier, lawyer, writer, politician, and diplomat.
 Wounded in the Civil War, he relocated to North Carolina afterward, where he became involved in Reconstruction activities.
-He served in the constitutional convention and later in the state legislature.
-Albion Tourgée is also a pioneer civil rights activist who founded the National Citizens' Rights Association and Bennett College as a normal school for freedmen in North Carolina (it has been a women's college since 1926).
+He served as a delegate to the state constitutional convention in 1868 and served six years as a judge on the Superior Court.
+Tourgée was also a pioneer civil rights activist who founded the National Citizens' Rights Association (a precursor of the NAACP) and Bennett College as a normal school for freedmen in North Carolina – it has been a women's college since 1926.
+Tourgée represented Tabitha Ann Holton in her case before the Supreme Court of North Carolina; she applied for and became the first female lawyer in North Carolina and in the Southern United States.

 -